-While coconut milk was not a fan favorite, shave ice definitely was!
+While coconut water was not a fan favorite, shave ice definitely was!
 We are hard pressed to choose the best shave ice in Kauai, but especially enjoyed Uncle’s Shave Snow in Poipu Village and a large tropical shave ice next to Chicken in a Barrel at Ching Yung Village in Hanalei.
 We also splurged on the last day for a higher priced shave ice poolside at the Grand Hyatt, and when we requested that they split it into three cups, each kid was treated with a huge portion that must have been more than 1/3 the size of their normal serving.
 Totally worth it!

 5. Kauai Miniature Golf in Botanical Gardens

 Our kids had an absolute blast miniature golfing on an island.
 The setting was beautiful and there were signs teaching us about all of the different plants.
 The prices were a bit high ($15 for kids and $18 for adults) but free for children ages 3 and under.
 We went on a warm afternoon and while the kids were in Hawaiian heaven, the adults were melting a bit in the heat and wishing for the beach.
 I still highly recommend the activity; we would just suggest going on a gray and drizzly day instead!

 Kalamani Park might be the biggest playground in Kauai.
 It was definitely the most fun for our kiddos.
 It was built by the community, is wooden, and offered lots of space for climbing and the running of little legs.
 We got lucky and the sprinklers turned on and our children squealed with delight and soaked themselves running through them.
 A bonus is that across the parking lot from Lydgate Beach Park which is one of the kid-friendly beaches that we mention above.

 7. Visit the Taro Ko Chips Factory in Hanapepe